imsky/PocketEuler/README.md

 Problem 22
 ==========

-   Using [1]names.txt, a 46K text file containing over five-thousand first names, begin by sorting it into alphabetical order.
+Using [names.txt](files/name.txt), a 46K text file containing over five-thousand first names, begin by sorting it into alphabetical order.
 Then working out the alphabetical value for each name, multiply this value by its alphabetical position in the list to obtain a name score.

 For example, when the list is sorted into alphabetical order, COLIN, which is worth 3 + 15 + 12 + 9 + 14 = 53, is the 938th name in the list.
 So,
 COLIN would obtain a score of 938 × 53 = 49714.

 What is the total of all the name scores in the file?

-   Visible links
-   1. names.txt
 Answer: f2c9c91cb025746f781fa4db8be3983f

 Problem 23